georgelza/GraphDB_Synthentic_Demographic_Generator/README.md

 So ye, this did not start with this, it was more a lets create a couple of people for the local Locale thats more like real people, families (well it was idea out of my **Neo4J** / **GraphDB** blog).

-Ok, In part 1 we created our basic GraphDB model with synthentic data of banks, accounts, corporates, people and their associated information like addresses, mobile devices, land line numbers etc.
+Ok, In **part 1** we created our basic GraphDB model with synthentic data of banks, accounts, corporates, people and their associated information like addresses, mobile devices, land line numbers etc.

-In part 2 we added temporal (aka being able to se how a node changed over time, storing versions, referencing the previous version).
+In **part 2** we added temporal (aka being able to se how a node changed over time, storing versions, referencing the previous version).

-This is part 3.
+This is **part 3**.
 So what are we doing here.
 Well, I'm not sure, a couple of things.

 #1 we previously created a app that creates a synthetic demographic dataset (see Blog).
 We for that blog posted all data into a single target data store.
 Firstly I've modified this version so that each of our data products can go into it's own data store.